-The question whether machines can compete with human intelligence has concerned scientific community since 1950, when Alan Turing published his historical study.
+The question of whether machines can compete with human intelligence has concerned the scientific community since 1950 when Alan Turing published his world-changing paper.

 Computers have become very proficient in it.
 Think that the Internet’s search engines can find your question just after you type a few letters.

 However, the modification of the mathematical algorithm behind the search engines so that they can give chess problems answers was the beginning of the domination of machines.
 This is what happened in 1999 when the IBM computer Deep Blue won over the world chess champion Garry Kasparov.